 Desire for Physical Changes

-A strong, persistent desire to alter the genitalia to align with your gender identity.
-This may manifest as longing for gender-affirming surgeries or using prosthetics like packers.
+A strong, persistent desire to alter the genitalia to align with your gender identity — whether through surgery, hormone therapy, or prosthetics like packers.

 Avoidance Behaviors

-Avoiding certain activities, spaces, or situations that might expose or highlight the genital area, such as swimming, locker rooms, or medical appointments.
+Avoiding activities or spaces that might expose or highlight the genital area — swimming, locker rooms, or medical appointments.

 🏥 Surgical Options